 Once past the security guards and magnetometers, we were rushed through the ancient golden temple.
 Certainly to ensure that as many people as possible could pass through this holiest of sites dedicated to Lord Shiva.

 Being herded through the masses to catch a mini-darshan didn’t exactly get me to a state of blissful spirituality.
 Being one of just a handful of people at an ancient temple in Varanasi, did.
 Set amid grey rubble was a pristine orange pagoda-like temple.

 All in all, Varanasi made an impact on me.
-Definitely a place I’d like to return.
+Definitely, a place I’d like to return to.

 *excerpts from Mark Twain’s “Following the Equator,” Chapter 50

 ** quotes from Diana L. Eck, author of “Bananas: City of Light”